mia-platform/documentation/docs/development_suite/tenant-overview/tenant-overview.md

 ### Sorting

-The Endpoint Overview output can be sorted by each one of the features by clicking on the attributes presented in the first table row.
+The Tenant Overview output can be sorted by each one of the features by clicking on the attributes presented in the first table row.

 ![Sort](img/sort.png)

 ### Filtering

-The Endpoints Overview results can be filtered by the project names and the attributes within the columns using the drop-down menus.
+The Tenant Overview results can be filtered by the project names and the attributes within the columns using the drop-down menus.
 By doing so, only the Endpoints Overview's rows satisfying the chosen filters will be shown.

 ![Project filter](img/project-name-filter.png)